Why I Started This

 You’ll get practical lessons, emotional fuel, and the real behind-the-scenes of building something small but powerful — one experiment at a time.

-If you’re 40+, tired of waiting for the system to save you, and ready to build something that’s yours —
+If you’re 40+, tired of waiting for the system to save you, and ready to build something that’s yours — I’d love for you to join me.

-It’s 100% FREE.
-It’s human.
 It’s for people who want to own their future — not rent it.

 The rest?
 I’m still writing it — one experiment at a time.